 The first page listed shows us that 14 were reading “British Scientists Discuss the European Union” and recirculated directly to “Google Searches Suggest Many in UK Don’t Understand Brexit” and are still there right now.

-To track the success of these strategies historically, look at the internal navigation path filter in Report Builder to build a list of additional articles your audience moved to from a given story.
+To track the success of these strategies historically, look at the internal navigation path filter in Reports to build a list of additional articles your audience moved to from a given story.
 Try adding metrics such as average and total engaged time to get an idea of what was most interesting to these users.

 Is there a topic or a time-of-day connection?
 Use these patterns to inform and adapt your link strategy and use Chartbeat tools to monitor your strategy’s success.

 We highlight Recirculation because it provides insight into the quality of your users’ experience with your site beyond the first article they read.
 The idea is to get people moving throughout your content instead of bailing to their Facebook feeds or to Google and leaving you to fight the SEO battle.
 We know it’s hard to get a user onto your site; optimizing Recirculation ensures you are doing your best at keeping them there.